Antwerp: Road

 A six-lane motorway bypass encircles much of the city centre and runs through the urban residential area of Antwerp.
 Known locally as the "Ring" it offers motorway connections to Brussels, Hasselt and Liège, Ghent, Lille and Bruges and Breda and Bergen op Zoom (Netherlands).
 The banks of the Scheldt are linked by three road tunnels (in order of construction): the Waasland Tunnel (1934), the Kennedy Tunnel (1967) and the Liefkenshoek Tunnel (1991).

 Daily congestion on the Ring led to a fourth high-volume highway link called the "Oosterweelconnection" being proposed.
 It would have entailed the construction of a long viaduct and bridge (the Lange Wapper) over the docks on the north side of the city in combination with the widening of the existing motorway into a 14-lane motorway; these plans were eventually rejected in a 2009 public referendum.

 In September 2010 the Flemish Government decided to replace the bridge by a series of tunnels.
 There are ideas to cover the Ring in a similar way as happened around Paris, Hamburg, Madrid and other cities.
 This would reconnect the city with its suburbs and would provide development opportunities to accommodate part of the foreseen population growth in Antwerp which currently are not possible because of the pollution and noise generated by the traffic on the Ring.
-An old plan to build an R2 outer ring road outside the built up urban area around the Antwerp agglomeration for port related traffic and transit traffic never materialized.
+An old plan to build an R2 outer ring road outside the built-up urban area around the Antwerp agglomeration for port-related traffic and transit traffic never materialized.

+In 2017 it was finally decided to complete the ringway of Antwerp with a new tunnel crossing the Scheldt.
+In a compromise with civil society, it has equally been decided that the ringway will in the long term completely be covered.
+This compromise is called the Toekomstverbond ("Agreement for the future").
+Part of the same agreement is that highways further away from the city center will be further developed and that the number of motorized trips in all transportation should be reduced to 50%.

+Many FlixBuses have a stop at the central Franklin Rooseveltplaats.